senyakk/Utrecht_pollution/README.md

 The data preprocessing can be run from src/data/main.py.
 It reads the datasets from data/raw and inserts the processed data into data/processed.
-The feature engineering is (for now) run from src/features/feature_eng.py which loads the preprocessed datasets and saves the pca transformed data into data/processed.
+The feature engineering is run from src/features/feature_eng.py which loads the preprocessed datasets and saves the pca transformed data into data/processed.

 ## Model training and data preparation for the dashboard